MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 To get the version of an R package installed on your computer, open an R console application and execute the following command: `installed.packages()`

+To determine the version of the package, open its help page to view the version number just under the title: `library(help="<package-name>")`

 ## How to view built-in help pages

 Most R packages come with built-in help pages that open in separate window.